 2225 N Loop W

 The district First Aid Meet is an event that challenges Scouts in troops to perform first aid in simulated real-life situations.
-Patrols compete in practical first aid problems, displaying hands-on skills from the Boy Scout Handbook, First Aid Merit Badge pamphlet and current American Red Cross guidelines.
-The top three scoring patrols represent the district at the council First Aid Meet.
+Patrols compete in practical first aid problems, displaying hands-on skills from the Scout Handbook, First Aid Merit Badge pamphlet and current American Red Cross guidelines.
+Patrols can also compete at the council First Aid Meet.

 A unit leader/representative should register the Scouts.
 The registration fee is $4 for the first Scout and $2.50 for each additional Scout who registers at the same time.
 All registrations must be completed online with credit card or electronic check There is no onsite registration.
 Council refund policy.

 - BSA Annual Health and Medical form (Parts A, B) for every participant

 - Each patrol is expected to provide all equipment needed to demonstrate proficiency in first aid problems, including poles and blankets or other material for making an improvised stretcher; a troop/patrol size first aid kit with splints, bandages and sunscreen; rescue breathing apparatus/mannequin; litter material; sleeping bag; bottles of water for patrol members; patrol flag with stand and patrol sign, if possible.

 - A minimum of two adult judges per patrol

 Each patrol will be presented with five problems.
 Patrols will be given a 2-minute period to discuss the problem, after which they will have 10 minutes to demonstrate the proper First Aid technique for that scenario.
 A designated patrol member should act as spokesman to narrate the performance for the judge(s).
 At each problem, there will be four performers and one victim (any other patrol member must “sit out”).
 Each member must serve as a victim in at least one problem situation.
 No books or pamphlets are allowed.